-To align our executive officers' and directors' interests with those of our stockholders, in connection with our initial public offering in September 2021, we adopted a Stock Ownership Policy that applies to our directors.
+To align our executive officers' and directors' interests with those of our stockholders, we adopted a Stock Ownership Policy that applies to our directors in September 2021.
 The Stock Ownership Policy requires each director to hold common stock valued at five times such director's base annual retainer (not including committee membership or chairmanship retainers).
 For a further discussion of the Stock Ownership Policy, see "Other Aspects of Executive Compensation Program - Stock Ownership Policy" below.